Onboarding New Hires Remotely

 - Module Information: Add the title of your module and a description (optional).

 - Module Settings: Set the minimum passing score, which will take the average across all quizzes to determine their Module score.
 For more information about setting passing requirements, please refer to this help article.

 - Handouts: Handouts are files that your Trainees will be able to download and keep.
 This is not necessarily for module content.
-Handouts are typically used for information that is supplemental in nature.
-Items like handbooks, product manuals, etc. are common candidates for Handouts.
+Handouts are typically used for supplemental information.
+Items like handbooks, product manuals, etc., are typical candidates for Handouts.